hggh/awesant/OutputRedisOptions.md

 ### host

 The hostname or ip address of the Redis server.
+It's possible to pass a comma separated list of hosts.

+    redis {
+        host active-server, failover-server-1, failover-server-2
+        port 6379
+    }

 Default: 127.0.0.1